A juvenile suspect is in custody after a shooting leaves 5 dead, at least 2 wounded in Raleigh, North Carolina, police say - KTVZ

 Gov. Roy Cooper, a Democrat, who joined police and city officials at a news conference Friday, called the rampage an “infuriating and tragic act of gun violence.”

-The suspect was transported to an area hospital after being taken into custody, CNN affiliate WRAL-TV reported.
+The suspect was moved to a hospital after being taken into custody, CNN affiliate WRAL-TV reported.
 Officials did not say the extent of the suspect’s injuries.
 CNN has reached out to the hospital for further information.

 The shooting began just after 5 p.m. in the neighborhood of Hedingham near the Neuse River Greenway, officials said.
 A manhunt ensued as authorities worked to apprehend the suspect.